learn-co-curriculum/FlatironGO/README.md

 Inheriting from a `UIViewController`, we can override `viewDidLoad()`. `viewDidLoad()` is a function called by our `MapViewController`.

-Lets think of `MapViewController` as an individual as a stage-hand. `viewDidLoad()` is the equiavalent of the stage-hand walking up to you stating..
+Lets think of `MapViewController` as an individual as a stage-hand. `viewDidLoad()` is the equivalent of the stage-hand walking up to you stating..
 "HEY, we're about to show ourselves to the world (reveal the curtains), is there ANYTHING you need for me to do before we get you out on stage.

 Why YES!